mvit777/mvit777/README.md

 - 👋 Hi, I’m @mvit777
-- 👀 I’m interested in C#, blazor, orleans, python, php and powershell/bash
+- 👀 I’m interested in C#, blazor, orleans, .net maui, python, php and powershell/bash
 - 🌱 I’m currently learning Symfony 6.2
 - 💞️ I’m looking to collaborate on anything related to line 2
 - 📫 How to reach me marcello.vitali@yahoo.it